CMTBC posts Interim Guidelines for RMTs’ Return to Practice in the context of COVID-19.

 Do I have to pre-screen before every treatment, once a patient has returned to my practice and is receiving treatment on a weekly basis?

 Yes.
 You cannot control your patient’s behavior between appointments – where they have been, whom they have seen, nor their possible risks of infection – and you are wise to maintain the pre-screen protocol.

 Remember that the pre-screen is a two-way discussion – the patient deserves to know your movements that fall outside of recommendations by public health authorities, in the same way that you are entitled to know the patient’s movements that fall outside of recommendations by public health authorities.

 I live and work near the BC/Alberta border – many of my patients travel back and forth all the time.
-The required BC COVID-19 Symptom Self-Assessment Tool screens for travel outside of Canada, but CMTBC’s Guidelines say in the pre-screening section that patients must confirm they have not travelled outside of BC in the previous 14 days.
-Could you clarify what I’m supposed to do?
+The required BC COVID-19 Symptom Self-Assessment Tool screens for travel outside of Canada, but CMTBC’s Guidelines say in the pre-screening section that patients should tell me if they have travelled outside of BC in the previous 14 days.
+Could you clarify what I’m supposed to do? [updated November 2, 2020]

 Dr. Bonnie Henry, BC’s Provincial Health Officer, continually asks British Columbians to stay close to home, and engage only in essential travel.

 BC Centre for Disease Control’s webpage on travel provides the following guidance:

 “Unless you are exempt, all travellers arriving in B.C. from outside of Canada are required by law to self-isolate for 14 days and complete a self-isolation plan … More information is available on the BC Government website for returning travellers.”

 Outside of BC: